 - Acting as junior to Gregory Jones QC in Skipton Properties Ltd v Craven District Council EWHC 534 (Admin), a successful judicial review challenge to Craven DC’s adoption of affordable housing guidance on the basis that the guidance was a development plan document under the Town and Country Planning (Local Planning) (England) Regulations 2012, and ought to have been adopted as such.
 The case also raised SEA issues.

-- Acting as junior to Douglas Edwards QC in the Court of Appeal (Turner v SSCLG EWCA Civ 582) in which she and Douglas Edwards QC successfully argued that there was no apparent bias on the part of the inspector at the planning inquiry in relation to the proposed redevelopment of the Shell Centre on the Southbank.
+- Acting as junior to Douglas Edwards QC in the Court of Appeal (Turner v SSCLG EWCA Civ 582) in which she and Douglas Edwards QC successfully argued that there was no apparent bias on the part of the inspector at the planning inquiry in relation to the redevelopment of the Shell Centre on the Southbank.

-Enforcement and Certificates of Lawful Development: Caroline has acted as sole counsel in a number of enforcement and lawful development certificate inquiries and hearings.
-Examples of her work includes appearing for the London Borough of Harrow in an inquiry concerning a large Green Belt site with a number of static homes/cabins in residential use, acting in a hearing concerning the question of whether a swimming pool enclosure was sufficiently permanent and fixed to the ground to constitute 'development', and advising in respect of the change of use of small houses in multiple occupation to separate self-contained flats.
+Enforcement and Certificates of Lawful Development: Caroline frequently acts in enforcement and lawful development certificate inquiries and hearings.
+Examples of her recent work include appearing for the London Borough of Barnet in an inquiry concerning a large Green Belt site with a number of static homes/cabins in residential use, acting in a hearing concerning the question of whether a structure was sufficiently permanent and fixed to the ground to constitute 'development', and acting in a LDC inquiry in respect of the change of use of a small house in multiple occupation to separate self-contained flats.
 She also provides written advice on matters such as the identification of the planning unit and the content of enforcement notices.
 In the criminal courts, Caroline has advised and represented clients in relation to prosecutions for failure to comply with enforcement notices, including where applications are made under the Proceeds of Crime Act 2002.

-Control of Advertisements: Caroline has experience of the advertising consent regime and has assisted with advising a landowner seeking to appeal against a removal notice issued by a local authority.
+Control of Advertisements: Caroline has experience of the advertising consent regime and has assisted landowners seeking to appeal against removal notices issued by local authorities.